Mole Removal in Austin

 If your moles change in size, shape or color, or if you develop new moles as an adult, you should schedule an appointment to have them evaluated and possibly removed by one of our Board-Certified Dermatologists.
 You should also make sure to have an annual skin exam each year, which can help your Skin Care Provider document any changes in your moles from the previous year.

-Vitalogy has nine Austin area locations to assist with mole removal: Bastrop, Burnet, Cedar Park, Georgetown, Harker Heights, Marble Falls, Pflugerville, San Marcos, and Southwest Austin.
+Vitalogy has eight Austin area locations to assist with mole removal: Bastrop, Burnet, Cedar Park, Georgetown, Harker Heights, Marble Falls, San Marcos, and Southwest Austin.